 They are not dead yet!

-There is no better way to start Hoop-tober with one of my all-time favorites.
-Nyby's The Thing from Another World is a great 50's horror, but Carpenter takes this classic turn it into a masterpiece of his own.
-Perfect in every way and still holds up today with beautiful, technical work, practical effects and the score is just a horrifying experience with a big ass home cinema.
+There is no better way to start Hoop-tober than with one of my all-time favorites.
+Nyby's The Thing from Another World is a great 50's horror, but Carpenter takes this classic and turns it into a masterpiece of his own.
+Perfect in every way and still holds up today with beautiful, technical work, and practical effects, and the score is just a horrifying experience with a big-ass home cinema.

 The Thing doesn't need any inductions, John Carpenter should be enough.